PAXECT-Interface/paxect-link-plugin/TRADEMARKS.md

   <img src="ChatGPT%20Image%202%20okt%202025%2C%2022_33_51.png" alt="PAXECT logo" width="200"/>
 </p>

 # PAXECT Trademarks

-“PAXECT” and the PAXECT logo/ PAXECT products are trademarks of PAXECT Lab.
+“**PAXECT**” and the **PAXECT logo** are registered trademarks of **PAXECT Systems**.
-You may use the name to refer to the project, but not to imply endorsement or as your own product/brand.
+You may reference the name **PAXECT** to describe or link to this open-source project,
-Forks must use distinct names/branding.
-For permissions and questions: 📧 contact@PAXECT-Team@outlook.com
+but you **may not** use the name, logo, or associated branding to imply endorsement, affiliation,
+or as part of your own commercial product or organization name.

+All forks, derivatives, or redistributions must use **distinct names and visual branding**.

+Trademark rights are **not** granted by the Apache-2.0 license.
+Any unauthorized or misleading use of the PAXECT name or mark is strictly prohibited.

+---

+For written permissions or trademark-related inquiries:
+📧 **contact@PAXECT-Team@outlook.com**

+---

+© 2025 **PAXECT Systems**.
+All rights reserved.